Click the button and start listening to this article.

 Tip #4 Get your titles and video cover game on

 I cannot emphasize the importance of this tip enough.

 Your headlines and video covers (or thumbnails) are what people see first and based on that they will make the decision to scroll or tap on your videos.

-So, what you can do for IGTV for example, because IGTV is pre-recorded, is to actually take a still photo of yourself after you are done filming, try to make to transmit an emotion through that image and use it as a video cover.
+So, what you can do for IGTV for example, because IGTV is pre-recorded, is to actually take a still photo of yourself after you are done filming, try to make to transmit emotion through that image, and use it as a video cover.